Reopening Plan: "One Grace": Connected Remote Learning / On-Campus Learning

 - The staff member will ask additional screening questions and record information.

 - If a student fails the screening questions or presents with a temperature of 99.5 or above, the parent will take the child home with a recommendation to see a healthcare provider.
-For information about return, see Maryland DOH / DOE Decision Aid Chart included in this presentation or on our website.
+For information about return, see Maryland DOH / DOE Decision Aid Chart included below.

 - If cleared to attend, the student will enter the classroom and wash their hands with soap and water.